Thirty-one (card game): History

-Details of play
+Gameplay

 Thirty-one uses a standard deck of 52 playing cards (in the Dutch version - Eenendertigen - only 32 cards - 7 and higher - are used).
 Aces are high, counting 11, court cards count 10, and all other cards count face value.
 Each player gets a hand of three cards, and three pennies as their "lives".
 The rest of the deck sits in the middle of the table as stock for the game, and the top card of the stock is turned over to begin the discard.

 After the hands in the first round are dealt, play proceeds with each player, starting with the player to the immediate left of the dealer and going clockwise around the table, taking the top card of either the stock or the discard and subsequently discarding a card.
 All players are trying to collect a hand value of 31 (or the nearest to it) in the same suit.
 Play continues clockwise around the table until any player knocks or obtains a blitz.

-When it is a player's turn, and that player believes their hand is high enough to beat all other opponents, that player may knock on the table in lieu of drawing and discarding.
+When it is a player's turn, and that player believes their hand is high enough to beat at least one other opponent, that player may knock on the table in lieu of drawing and discarding.
 Once a player knocks, all other players, going clockwise from the player who knocked, have one more turn to draw from the stock and discard, or have the option of keeping all three cards in their hands, known as standing.
 The round ends when the player to the right of the player who knocked has had a final turn.
 If no one knocks by the time a player exhausts the stock, the round ends in a draw.
 Because knocking relies on the confidence that the player will not have the lowest score, a skilled player may memorise which suits the other players are discarding.
 If a player discards a different suit than that which they discarded their previous turn, it can be inferred that the player is "changing suits".
 Changing suits puts a player at a distinct disadvantage because the resulting lowered score raises the risk that another player may knock.